vanessavmac/image-search-machine/README.md

 - How to securely connect using HTTPS and SSL to the Google Image API
 - Make API calls using Axios and React hooks (useEffect, useState)
 - Perform CRUD operations on MongoDB collection using Mongoose
-- Configure router and API to connect backend and frontend
+- Configure router and API to connect backend (Express, Node, MongoDB) and frontend (React)

 ## In-Progress
 - Fixing bug issue with the file download function (currently able to retrieve files and save locally; next use JSZip to zip files)